jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 The Atlas Release Master Plan defines the authoritative roadmap for Project Atlas development, milestone sequencing, engineering priorities, and platform evolution.

-This version updates the roadmap to align documented milestones with verified engineering execution history while preserving the original strategic direction established in previous releases.
+This version updates the roadmap to align documented milestones with verified engineering execution history while preserving the strategic direction established in previous releases.

 Version 1.2 introduces milestone alignment improvements based on completed engineering work, including: